 This handbook is designed to serve as a guide to USD 350 students and parents to promote a positive educational experience.
 If you have any questions about the handbook, feel free to discuss the matter with the faculty or the administration.
 Students will abide by the rules and procedures outlined in this handbook and by applicable USD 350 Board of Education policies.
 This handbook is not designed to deal with every potential situation.
-Administrators may add regulations in order to deal with new situations.
-Students are expected to follow directives from adults in the building regardless of whether it is specifically mentioned in this handbook.
+The board of education may change policy as needed during the school year as circumstances dictate.
+Students are expected to follow reasonable directives from adults in the building regardless of whether it is specifically mentioned in this handbook.